HMR Project: History of Music & Modern Recording

 YouTube Playlists (2021 launch only)

-The HMR Project icon at all the above webpages is from Man Ray's Le Violon d’Ingres of 1924 for reason that HMR is hosted at Viola Fair, which website got its name nigh twenty years ago inspired by that photograph.
+The HMR Project avatar or icon used at all the above destinations is from Man Ray's Le Violon d’Ingres of 1924 for reason that HMR is hosted at Viola Fair, which website got its name above twenty years ago inspired by that photograph.
 I mention this here across my lady's back.

 So where is this humbly trumpeted HMR Project?